Le Freak: In popular culture

 This song was used in a 2010 film Toy Story 3 scene in which Ken models his outfits for Barbie.
-It was also shown in the 2004 film Shrek 2, when they were partying in Shrek Swamp.
+It was also heard in the 2004 film Shrek 2, when the fairytale creatures were partying in Shrek’s Swamp.
 This song also appears in the 1995 film Heavyweights during one of Tony Perkis’ exercise regimens with the struggling campers.
+It is also used in Walmart commercials.
+The song also appears in the video game Just Dance (2009).